All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Plateau Weeks

-Nearly every patient experiences weeks where the scale does not move at all, or even ticks upward slightly, despite perfect adherence.
+Nearly every patient experiences weeks where the scale doesn't move at all, or even ticks upward slightly, despite perfect adherence.
 Causes include water retention (especially in women during certain menstrual cycle phases), increased muscle mass from exercise, sodium intake variations, and normal metabolic fluctuations.
 A plateau lasting 2 to 3 weeks is completely normal.
 A plateau lasting more than 6 weeks at the full dose warrants a discussion with your provider.

 The "Whoosh" Effect